brettimus/honc-it-like-its-hot/templates/d1/README.md

 CLOUDFLARE_DATABASE_ID="" # Find the database ID under workers & pages under D1 SQL Database and by selecting the created database
 ```

-If you haven’t generated the migration files yet, run:
+If you haven’t generated the latest migration files yet, run:
 ```shell
 npm run db:generate
 ```